 Follow a curriculum to give yourself singular focus

-If you are looking to make larger scale changes (more than just trying out an activity here or there), I recommend finding a curriculum that you can follow.
+If you are looking to make larger scale changes (more than just trying out an activity here or there) to move toward Acquisition Driven Instruction, I recommend finding a curriculum that you can follow.
 Once you have a curriculum that will keep you moving in the general direction that you want to go, you can feel free to stray from it and wander back as you gain ever more confidence.
 Another benefit of following a curriculum is that it will walk you through new activities and strategies.
 Teachers using SOMOS, for example, find that the activities used in each unit can be easily adapted to fit other content, which means that they are adding more tools to their tool belts as well as growing their confidence.

 Here are some comprehension-based curricula to consider purchasing: